-Better yet, throw 'em all together in a satisfying macro bowl: "If you get a nice [macro] bowl in, you get some good whole grains that help prevent PMS and help keep your blood sugar steady," Romm notes.
+Better yet, throw 'em all together in a satisfying macro bowl: "If you get a nice [macro] bowl in, you get some good whole grains that help prevent PMS3 and help keep your blood sugar steady," Romm notes.
 "You're getting some kind of legume, fish, or poultry that [provides] really good energy; and you're getting all those really helpful vegetables."

 As for the dressing?
 "Drizzle some tahini in there; I'm a huge fan."
 The sesame seed paste is packed with healthy fats and heart-supporting benefits.

 Romm says your 40s are a great time to go all-out on sweet potatoes.
 "Sweet potatoes are great for your elimination.
 They're easy to digest," she explains.
 "Sometimes when we get into our 40s and 50s, grains become not easy to digest."